armurox/Codeforces-problems/blank_space/README.md

-This is my solution to problem 1829B "Blank Space".
-The current solution has been accpeted, but I need to come back to refactor the code, as it was written in a contest practice setting.
+This is my solution to problem 1829B "Blank Space", an 800 rated problem.
+The current solution has been accepted, but I need to come back to refactor the code, as it was written in a contest practice setting.